 My two-dimensional artworks combine representational images with abstract graphic elements that form permutations.
 These permutations result in images with strong visual dynamics and suggestive metaphors that signify some of the cultural complexities and responsibilities about our stewardship of the natural world.
 My three-dimensional artworks are transformations, which reflect the integral process of reclaiming industrial materials combined with visual impressions.

-Since 2001, Versluis has been a professor of art at Dordt College.
-Versluis holds a M.F.A. from Western Michigan University and a B.F.A. from Calvin College, Grand Rapids, Michigan.
+Versluis is professor emeritus of art at Dordt University.
+Versluis holds a M.F.A. from Western Michigan University and a B.F.A. from Calvin University, Grand Rapids, Michigan.